Last updated: 11 September 2020

 You have a child under the age of five living with you

-You might also be eligible for the Universal Credit Cold Weather Payment if you have a disabled child amount in the claim, regardless of your employment status.
+You might also be eligible for the Universal Credit Cold Weather Payment if you have a disabled child, regardless of your employment status.

 Contact your pension centre or Jobcentre Plus office if you think you should have received a heating allowance for disabled customers or Cold Weather Payment, but it hasn’t reached your bank account.
 If you receive Universal Credit, ring the helpline on 0800 328 9344 for assistance.
 You can also sign into your account to add a note to your online journal.

-Although in most cases you will receive your Cold Weather Payments without any need to contact anyone, there are a few circumstances where you might need to chase up on them.
+In most cases you should receive your Cold Weather Payment without having to contact anyone, but there are some circumstances where you might need to chase them up.

 Have you recently had a new addition to the family?
 You should contact Jobcentre Plus if you receive Income Support, Jobseeker’s Allowance or Employment and Support Allowance and: